luxidity/overlay/Features.md

 - X Add real content and begin using it.
 - X Pressing ESC unfocuses.
 - X Scroll up and down with D, U, and K, and J keys.
+- X Improve search header
-- Improve search header to match vs code and be free of bugs
+- Header search more like vs code
+- Remove search bugs
 - How to make it a legit app that doesn't need a terminal to run.
 - Pressing enter choose first result
-- Header better.
 - Fixing cursor directional issue.
 - Improve styling.
 - Ability to search within Shortcut.